-The magnetite and hematite mineralisation was first investigated by Bethleham Steel in the 1950’s.
+The magnetite and hematite mineralisation was first investigated by Bethleham Steel in the 1950s.
 Lodestone subsequently acquired the mineral rights in 2007, which led to the implementation of a comprehensive geological, metallurgical, and mining study over the period of 8 years, which was conducted by a consortium of contractors of which Minrom was part of.
 The project development can be summarized according to phases

 - Phase 1: Exploration Phase – Geophysical investigation along with 9 bore holes placed in order to establish if the hematite and magnetite mineralisation warrant further investigation,

-- Phase 2 and 3: Resource Validation – Approximately 10 000m of core drilling program were implemented to estimate the hematite and magnetite resource.
+- Phases 2 and 3: Resource Validation – Approximately 10 000m of core drilling program were implemented to estimate the hematite and magnetite resource.
 From this drilling program, two ore bodies were identified and classified into indicated and inferred resource categories

-- Phase 4 and 5: Delineating the lateral resource potential within the rest of the project area – Mapping and approximately 500m of core drilling were implemented to investigate the potential lateral continuity of the hematite and magnetite mineralisation,
+- Phases 4 and 5: Delineating the lateral resource potential within the rest of the project area – Mapping and approximately 500m of core drilling were implemented to investigate the potential lateral continuity of the hematite and magnetite mineralisation,